 This past weekend was the fiftieth anniversary of the Hilly Hundred, the longest running bicycle event of its kind.
 Bicyclists from all over converge on Bloomington, Indiana for the opportunity of back-to-back fifty mile rides through the hilly, forested terrain of southern Indiana.
 It was my third participation, the first about twenty years ago and then last year.

-The event isn't as popular as it once was, but it still attracts a couple thousands ardent cyclists.
-Over the years, and even from last year to this, the profile of the riders has changed damatically from cyclists of all levels of commitment to mostly the most committed.
-In years past there would be a significant number of not so devoted or well-conditioned cyclists pushing their less than optimum bikes up the hills.
+The event isn't as popular as it once was, but it still attracts a couple thousand ardent cyclists.
+Over the years, and even from last year to this, the profile of the riders has changed dramatically from cyclists of all levels of commitment to mostly the most committed.
+In years past there would be a significant number of casual cyclists pushing their less than optimum bikes up the hills.
 This year hardly a soul couldn't make it up the hills, many of double digit grades.
 Most flew up them hardly needing to shift.
 Close to 99 per cent of those riding were on high-end bikes.
 Nearly every rider was using clip-in pedals.
 Lycra was universal.
-I was among the one per centers on a bike with a rack and fenders and kick stand an unLycraed.
+I was among the one per centers on a bike with a rack and fenders and kick stand and unLycraed.
 At the rest stops most of the bikes were laying in the grass if there wasn't a tree to lean them against.

 This was not a parade, as it once was, of a wide array of bikes with character ridden by people of all sizes and shapes expressing their personality with their garb and adornments.
 Now it was clones of the svelte and fit in Lycra, hardly a casual rider among them.
 It had evolved into an elitist gathering of the hard corps on higher-end bikes, maybe thanks to the $90 entry fee entitling one to some food and drink.
 If one could pass on the food, as I did, one could ride along without charge.
-There was little out-of-the-ordinary self-expression even among the jerseys, just bland club or local jerseys, that invited no comment.
-I did have to talk to a guy wearing a Cubs cycling jersey.
+There was little out-of-the-ordinary self-expression even among the jerseys, just bland club or local jerseys.
+I did have to talk to a guy wearing a Cubs cycling jersey, a fellow Chicagoan who had driven down for the weekend.
 It had no number on it.
 If he'd had that option, he'd have gotten one with a 17 for Anthony Rizzo, his favorite player.
 He didn't have a W flag on his bike, but he did have one on his car.
 I would have asked the rider with a Pelotonia jersey its significance, but he rode by too fast.
 I would have chased after him, but I was riding with a friend who was one of the rare cyclists on a bike weighing more than twenty pounds and not wearing cycling shoes, and I didn't care to leave her behind.

 In year's past I've ridden with Dwight, but he was attending a Heartwood conference devoted to forest issues.
-My other cycling friend in Bloomington, Jeff, was also unavailable for the ride, but I at least got to enjoy a lunch with him and a handful of his cycling cohearts at the magnificent kitchen complex that he established two years ago and rents out to local food vendors and uses to prepare food for his pizza restaurants.
+My other cycling friend in Bloomington, Jeff, was also unavailable for the ride, but I at least got to enjoy a lunch with him and a handful of his cycling cohorts at the magnificent kitchen complex that he established two years ago and rents out to local food vendors and uses to prepare food for his pizza restaurants.
 Jeff had somehow managed to get time away from his many business ventures to bike Mynamawr with Dwight this winter and then RAGBRAI.
 We had much to share.
-Jeff was able to convey his pizza expertise to a restauranteur in Mynamawr who had been struggling to get his dough just right.
-He dazzled his tastebuds so much biking across Iowa that he managed to gain six pounds.
+Jeff was able to convey his pizza expertise to a restaurateur in Mynamawr who had been struggling to get his dough just right.
+He couldn't resist the abundance of food in Iowa and was disappointed to return six pounds heavier.

 I didn't get as early of a start as I might have as I had 120 pages left to read in Dwight's soon to be published third book, his second volume of Wild Tales.
 This one is called "All Over the Place."
 It recounts his travels in Africa, South America and Asia going back nearly fifty years, climbing mountains and biking and just exploring.
 There are also rollicking chapters on sinking a whaling ship in Norway and spending time in a Mexican prison and looking after a quadriplegic brother and outwitting the medical profession in paying for a knee operation and discovering what he thought was a meteorite.